Numbers 22 – Balak and Balaam

-3. (13-15) Balaam’s reply to Balak’s messengers and the counter-offer.
+3. (13-15) Balaam’s reply to the elders of Moab and Midian.

-So Balaam rose in the morning and said to the princes of Balak, “Go back to your land, for the Lord has refused to give me permission to go with you.”
+So Balaam rose in the morning and said to the princes of Balak, “Go back to your land, for the LORD has refused to give me permission to go with you.”

-a.
-The Lord has refused to give me permission to go with you: This carries the sense that Balaam wanted to go, but God wouldn’t let him.
-We can easily picture Balaam saying it just this way to the messengers from Balak.
-“I would really like to go with you, but God won’t let me.”
+b.
+The LORD has refused to give me permission to go with you: Though Balaam told his guests to go, he said it in a way that told them that Balaam wanted to go, but God wouldn’t let him.
+The message from Balaam was, “Go back to your land.
+I would really like to go with you, but God won’t allow me.”